 Fundamentally, The Shack is about redefining God.
 Young has said that the book is for those with "a longing that God is as kind and loving as we wish he was" (interview with Sherman Hu, Dec.
 4, 2007).
 What he is referring to is the desire on the part of the natural man for a God who loves "unconditionally" and does not require repentance, does not require obedience, does not judge sin, and does not make men feel guilty for what they do.

-In that same interview, Young said that a woman wrote to him and said that her 22-year-old daughter came to her after reading the book and asked, “IS IT ALL RIGHT IF I DIVORCE THE OLD GOD AND MARRY THE NEW ONE?”
+In that same interview, Young stated that a woman wrote to him and said that her 22-year-old daughter came to her after reading the book and asked, "IS IT ALL RIGHT IF I DIVORCE THE OLD GOD AND MARRY THE NEW ONE?"